falkr/ttm4115/pages/prep-statemachines.md

 source: figures/statemachines/traffic-light-1.jpg
 ---

 That already helps --- the photos describe the phases in which we can observe the traffic light.
-Whenever we look at the traffic light, we it is in one of the phases described by the photos.
+Whenever we look at the traffic light, it is in one of the phases described by the photos.
 For easier reference we have even given these photos some labels, intuitively _red_, _red-yellow_, _green_ and _yellow_.
 (The _red-yellow_ is common in many, but not all countries.)

 The photos already help explaining the traffic light.
 But imagine you want to explain on paper on which sequence a traffic light switches its lights.
 One way is text, but a simpler way is to add arrows between the photos, like this: